 Many people do not thoroughly plan for the future after they are gone and often assume their possessions will simply pass automatically to their spouse or children.
 Often people believe their assets are too insignificant to need a formal arrangement or legal guidance.
-But if you die without having made a will, the intestacy rules apply in an arbitrary manner.
+But if you die without making a will, the intestacy rules apply in an arbitrary manner.
 The only certain way to ensure that your spouse, partner or relative inherits what you intend is by making a will.

 A will is a document that allows you to pass on your possessions to benefit others, giving you control over what happens to your money, possessions and property after you die.

-At present, the intestacy rules do not recognise co-habitees who are unmarried and not in a Civil Partnership.
-If you live with your partner and have children with your partner or from a previous relationship and die without having made a will, your partner will not automatically inherit any of your estate and it would go instead to your children.
+At present, the intestacy rules do not recognise co-habitees who are unmarried and not in a civil partnership.
+If you live with your partner and have children with your partner, or from a previous relationship, and die without making a will, your partner will not automatically inherit any of your estate, it would instead go to your children.
 Both your partner and your children will have to get different legal representation in order to fight for a share in the estate.

-We can help you prevent this situation using our Lifetime Planning services:
+We can help you prevent this situation using our lifetime planning services:

-We're committed to excellence.
+We are committed to excellence.
 We understand that lawyers exist mainly for life's less pleasant moments, and we care about giving you an efficient and effective service that will not add to the stress.

-Many wills are straightforward and simple to prepare, however others are more complex and subject to unique personal circumstances that will need to be taken into account.
-These circumstances include second marriages; children from previous relationships; health care and disability needs of surviving family members; or overseas connections such as spouses from different jurisdictions and the ownership of holiday homes abroad.
+Many wills are straightforward and simple to prepare.
+However, others are more complex and subject to unique personal circumstances that will need to be taken into account.
+These circumstances include: second marriages, children from previous relationships, health care and disability needs of surviving family members, or overseas connections such as spouses from different jurisdictions and the ownership of holiday homes abroad.

 At QualitySolicitors Amphlett Lissimore, our lawyers have in-depth knowledge in all areas of civil law and can help you find a suitable will for you and your family.
 Our friendly solicitors will put you at ease, explaining everything clearly with no legal jargon.